yangzhao1230/ProtDETR/README.md

 ### Multifunctional Enzyme Datasets

-For multifunctional enzyme classification, download the datasets (split100, new, price) from [CLEAN's GitHub repository](https://github.com/tttianhao/CLEAN).
-Place the corresponding CSV files into the `./data/multi_func/` directory.
+To facilitate the classification of multifunctional enzymes, please download the datasets (namely split100, new, and price) from [CLEAN's GitHub repository](https://github.com/tttianhao/CLEAN).
+Subsequently, move the downloaded CSV files into the `./data/multi_func/` directory within your project.

 ### Monofunctional Enzyme Dataset

-For monofunctional enzyme classification, download the ECPred40 dataset from Zenodo: <https://doi.org/10.5281/zenodo.7253910>.
-Convert the training, validation, and test sets to the same CSV format and place them in the `./data/mono_func/` directory.
+For the classification of monofunctional enzymes, acquire the ECPred40 dataset available on Zenodo at <https://doi.org/10.5281/zenodo.7253910>.
+Ensure to convert the training, validation, and test sets into CSV format and position them in the `./data/mono_func/` directory of your project.

+Alternatively, you may opt to download the pre-organized dataset directly from our Google Drive at [this link](https://drive.google.com/drive/folders/1g87b982Rt5kX46wpi7-zyWgGBEE_e9IN?usp=sharing).
+Simply place the entire `data` directory within the root of your project for seamless integration.

 ## Running Commands